AdityaPatil2712/Intelligent-Q-A-System-for-Agriculture-Climate-Data/README.md

-# Project Samarth — Intelligent Q&A System for Agriculture & Climate Data
+# Intelligent Q&A System for Agriculture & Climate Data

 > **Empowering Data-Driven Governance for India's Agriculture Sector**
 > A full-stack AI system that answers complex natural-language questions about India’s agriculture and climate patterns using **live data from [data.gov.in](https://data.gov.in)**.